Albatross Cloud Suites

 Remote Apps are a way for users to access desktop applications without having to log into a full remote desktop.
 Users can launch applications and they will appear on their computers as if it was locally installed and will show in their local desktops task bar.

-This type of desktop deployment is interesting and quiet smart.
+This type of desktop deployment is interesting and quite smart.
 This is a type of solution where compared to session based, each user actually gets a dedicated virtual desktop with designated RAM and CPU just for them and isolation is done at the VM rather than just memory.

-This type of deployment is driven my a virtual desktop image (sometimes referred to as the golden image.
+This type of deployment is driven by a virtual desktop image (sometimes referred to as the golden image.
 Think of this image as the baseline for all users logging in.
 It has the most basic and fundamental configuration, software you want all users to have.

 When a user logs in, they get a virtual desktop based on that image.
 At that point they have a full machine just for them.